-If you are a badminton player, you’d know that the gutting process is a very important one and a one that you can not avoid.
+If you are a badminton player, you’d know that the string gutting process is very important and one that you should not avoid.

 The process of changing the strings of your badminton racket as the older ones are damaged or broken is called Gutting.

-The weight and type of racquet you wish to gut, play an important role in deciding what guts to chose and how tight to gut it.
+The weight and type of racquet you wish to gut, play an important role in deciding what guts to choose and how tight to gut it.

 Guts are put at various tensions.
 Tension is the amount of force with which the strings are pulled during the process of gutting.
 This tension is measured in pounds (lbs).

 Depending on what level player you are, you should get your racquet gutted accordingly.

 - Beginners should get their racquets gutted at 20-23 pounds (lbs)